 Figure 7.31 shows the simulation results of SCAN.
-In the current state and current climate, approximately 30.000 m would inundate by 5 cms or more (selected threshold) during a heavy rainfall storm (with a return period of 20 years).
-In the future climate (high summer climate scenarios 2050 and 2100; see a separate BRIGAID report for the development of these scenarios), this flooded area can increase to approximately 65.000 and 105.000 m for the same return period.
+In the current state and current climate, approximately

+30.000 m2 would inundate by 5 cm or more (selected threshold) during a heavy rainfall storm (with a return period of 20 years).
+In the future climate (high summer climate scenarios 2050 and 2100; see a separate BRIGAID report for the development of these scenarios), this flooded area can increase to approximately 65.000 and 105.000 m2 for the same return period.
 Therefore, 9 clusters of adaptation measures were included in SCAN and simulated.
-The results show that the flooded area in 2050 can be decreased by these measures, even when accounting for the high impact climate scenario.
+These 9 clusters consists of different combinations and levels of the following solutions that were feasible/applicable to the different coloured spatial subcity zones as indicated in Figure 7.30: Blue-green solutions: Disconnection of public and private paved surfaces to rivers and canals, Wadi's (stormwater storage and infiltration), Smart greenroofs; Increasing the CSO levels to increase the storage capacity in the system and reduce the CSO outflows The results show that the flooded area in 2050 can be decreased by these measures, even when accounting for the high impact climate scenario.
 The flooded area in 2100 remains slightly higher, and thus it is recommended to develop and implement additional adaptation measures by then.